PM backs transition in Venezuela after Trump says US will ‘run’ country

 “Either Keir Starmer believes in international law – or he doesn’t.
 You can’t pick and choose.
 Time to stand up to Trump’s gangster politics.”

+Stephane Dujarric, spokesman for Antonio Guterres, said: “The secretary-general is deeply alarmed by the recent escalation in Venezuela, culminating with today’s United States military action in the country, which has potential worrying implications for the region.

+“Independently of the situation in Venezuela, these developments constitute a dangerous precedent.”

-Shadow foreign secretary Dame Priti Patel said “nobody will shed tears” over Nicolas Maduro being “removed”.
+Shadow foreign secretary Dame Priti Patel earlier said “nobody will shed tears” over the Venezuelan president being “removed”.

 The Tory frontbencher said: “We have always strongly condemned Maduro’s brutal and repressive regime and the Conservative government did not consider Maduro’s administration as legitimate.